augustojulio/project_flask_webservice/README.md

 Suggestions to improve the project/code

-1. Add a migration framework for manage the DB
+1. Add a migration framework to manage the DB

 2. Add more layers to the project (initial project contains only model and view)